 It is recommended not to let the puppy run, jump or play on hard surfaces such as pavement until he is at least two years old and his joints are fully formed.
 It's okay for puppies to play on the grass or carpet, and jumping a few inches high is fine.

 Overfeeding your German Shepherd mixed Pitbull and letting him get fat can cause joint problems and other health conditions.
 Instead, limit treats, keep him active, and serve him regular meals rather than making food available all the time.

 Coat color and care of the German Shepherd Mixed Pitbull

 Pitbull German Shepherds' coats are usually a mix of the coats and colors of their German Shepherd and Pit Bull parents.
 The main coat colors of Pit Bull German Shepherds are brown, black, white, gray, tan, and fawn.
-They are almost never smooth, but their coat is usually a mixture of two or more colors.
+They are rarely smooth, but their coat is usually a mixture of two or more colors.

 They tend to have short, thick fur, and this mixed breed is not recommended for allergy sufferers.
 These pups will need at least three good brushings a week.
-Bathe them only when necessary so they don't lose their natural oils.
+Bathe them only when necessary, so they don't lose their natural oils.
 Brushing will also help spread the oils throughout the coat.

 Compatibility with children and other pets